 Pronunciation issues can present difficulty for parents and other listeners, as they do certainly make toddlers more difficult to understand.
 Still, mispronunciation is expected as Baby learns to speak, and will usually resolve on its own around age 5.

-In the meantime, you can help her learn the way words are supposed to be said by making sure she hears them said the right way as often as possible – read lots of books with her, and continue to model the correct pronunciation of words when you talk to her – even if her mispronunciations are really cute.
+In the meantime, you can help them learn the way words are supposed to be said by making sure they hear them said the right way as often as possible – read lots of books with them, and continue to model the correct pronunciation of words when you talk to them – even if their mispronunciations are really cute.

-When she does mispronounce a word, there’s no need to make a big issue of it.
+When they do mispronounce a word, there’s no need to make a big issue of it.
 Instead, repeat the word back correctly.
-For example, if she bumped her “yeg,” try saying, “Oh no!
+For example, if they bumped their “yeg,” try saying, “Oh no!
 Let’s kiss the boo-boo on your leg.”
-This will allow her to hear it correctly without making her feel embarrassed.
+This will allow them to hear it correctly without making them feel embarrassed.

 Is it something more?

 Most toddlers grow out of speech issues, but some need a bit of extra help.
-If you’re finding Baby is particularly difficult to understand, or that her speech is not progressing, it may be worth an evaluation to rule out any more severe language problems.
-In some cases, speech therapy may be recommended to help keep her on track.
+If you’re finding Baby is particularly difficult to understand, or that their speech is not progressing, it may be worth an evaluation to rule out any more severe language problems.
+In some cases, speech therapy may be recommended to help keep them on track.